 Todos Santos is located on the Pacific Coast of Mexico’s Baja California Sur, the long peninsula due south of California.
 Being only an hour north of Cabo, a day trip is pretty easy, but I highly suggest you stay a night or two to really get a feeling for the area.

-Todos Santos is a haven for bohemians, surfers, travelers, and artists looking for calmness away from the hustle and bustle of Cabo.
+It’s is a haven for bohemians, surfers, travelers, and artists looking for calmness away from the hustle and bustle of Cabo San Lucas.
+Kinda like those flocking to San Pancho to get away from the city of Puerto Vallarta.
 Even with the small population of no more than 6,000, you’ll still find tons of art galleries around town

 This once-sleepy colonial beach town has been an artist mecca for years, but has recently become more popular due to the opening of the desert-chic Hotel San Cristobal.
 It’s far from Mexico’s best kept secret anymore, but still relatively quiet and a great respite from the big city.